Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/instructions.md

 #### Basic Formatting

-An systax guide for markdown can found [here](https://www.markdownguide.org/basic-syntax/) but most commonly style are shown below
+An systax guide for markdown can found [here](https://www.markdownguide.org/basic-syntax/) but the most common style are shown below

 headings are formatted with # infront based on the level.
 Body sections should start at h2 or ## since the the title attribute of the frontmatter/metadata serves as the page title.